 After school programs can play an important role in encouraging physical activity and good dietary habits.
 Participation in after school programs has been associated with positive health outcomes, including reduced obesity (Mahoney, J., Lord, H., & Carryl, 2005).

 Children in after school programs, especially our middle school CAP Students, hone their leadership skills.
 Middle School participants create their own projects based on their interests in their ‘Design Studios’ and plan, create and implement their own projects throughout the semester.
 This format allows participants to take ownership and develop leadership skills which set them up for success in the future.
-To celebrate their accomplishments, CAP hosts two annual exhibitions of student work, which attract huge audiences of proud parents, community representatives and school personnel.
+To celebrate their accomplishments, CAP has traditionally hosted two annual exhibitions of student work, which attract huge audiences of proud parents, community representatives and school personnel.